 I find the cutter useful for my scraps – I can easily cut pieces of fabric even if they are oddly shaped into hexagons, circles for applique or any other size die cutter they can fit on.

 There are loads of free patterns on the website so you don’t have to pay extra to find a project to make with the dies and you have unlimited design options if you use your own imagination.

 This is really my only con.
 The intial investment in the cutter is high.

-New Go!
-Cutters are just under $450 (though you can often use a discount code to get it for less as AccuQuilt have several sales throughout the year).
+The regular price for Go!
+Cutters is $329 (though you can often use a discount code to get it for less as AccuQuilt have several sales throughout the year).

 I paid £335 (GBP) (approx $460 US for my secondhand GO!
 Cutter with quite a number of extra dies included).
 So even secondhand it wasn’t cheap.

-So it depends how much of an issue cutting is for you but for me it was worth the extra cost to save me from backaches, sore hands, and wasting fabric because I cut it less than precisely using a rotary cutter or scissors.
+So it depends on how much of an issue cutting is for you – but for me, it was worth the extra cost to save me from backaches, sore hands, and wasting fabric because I cut it less than precisely using a rotary cutter or scissors.

 This isn’t actually a con for me but it is worth keeping in mind that even though all the cutters come with a plastic carrying handle the GO! and GO!
 Big electric version are quite heavy.